syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/VS2019-Extensions/download-and-installation.md

 ## Prerequisites

-The following software prerequisites must be installed to install the Syncfusion Winforms extension, as well as to creating, adding snippet, converting, and upgrading Syncfusion Winforms applications.
+The following software prerequisites must be installed to install the Syncfusion WinForms extension, as well as to creating, adding snippet, converting, and upgrading Syncfusion WinForms applications.

 * [Visual Studio 2010 or later](https://visualstudio.microsoft.com/downloads).

 ## Install through the Visual Studio Manage Extensions

-The steps below assist you to how to install the Syncfusion Winforms extensions from **Visual Studio Manage Extensions**.
+The steps below assist you to how to install the Syncfusion WinForms extensions from **Visual Studio Manage Extensions**.

 1. Open the Visual Studio 2019.